arg0NNY/BetterAnimations/docs/usage/theme-compatibility.md

 - **Key:** `modals`
 - **Class:** `BA__module_modals`

-When this Module is enabled, it wraps the `container` element of Mana modals with an additional container, that copies all the classes of the element:
+When this Module is enabled, it wraps the `container` element of Mana (new) modals with an additional container, that copies all the classes of the element:
 ```html
 <div class="layerContainer_da8173">